-- Turning Account License used with TurningPoint app (see "Clicker Questions" section below) - The TurningPoint app is free, but you do need to purchase a Turning Account License and register it from the CS 235 course Canvas site, or I will not be able to "see" your answers. - Note: I am told that the best price for the Turning Account License is available when you follow the "Turning Account Registration" link in Canvas -- this link is on the left-hand-side of the course Canvas site. - Additional required readings will be made available either on-line, or via resources available through the HSU Library such as the ACM Digital Library and Safari TechBooks Online.
+- Turning Account License used with TurningPoint app (see "Clicker Questions" section below) - The TurningPoint app is free, but you do need to purchase a Turning Account License and register it from the CS 325 course Canvas site, or I will not be able to "see" your answers. - Note: I am told that the best price for the Turning Account License is available when you follow the "Turning Account Registration" link in Canvas -- this link is on the left-hand-side of the course Canvas site. - · Links to on-line required readings will be provided. - Additional required readings will be made available either on-line, or via resources available through the HSU Library such as the ACM Digital Library and Safari TechBooks Online.